justinwl1998/Game-Character-Manager/README.md

 ## About the Project

 This project consists of a WPF user interface and stores the titles and characters in a SQL database.
+The Game Character Manager is the front-end and the Game Model Library handles the back-end business logic.
 This project is a good example of a simple WPF application that also uses a SQL database.

 ### Built with